-CE11.1.7b and CE11.1.8 incorporates stronger filters for both luma and chroma, compared to VTM-2.0.1 [x] deblocking.
+CE11.1.7b and CE11.1.8 incorporates stronger filters for both luma and chroma, compared to VTM-2.0.1 [2] deblocking.
 Additionally, the proposed modification includes a control process that considers the block sizes on both sides of the boundary being deblocked.
 The stronger filters are used for luma samples that correspond to larger block sizes, while the VTM-2.0.1 deblocking filters are still used for luma samples corresponding to the smaller block sizes.
 For chroma, the filter selection uses a different approach, and a stronger filter is applied when chroma samples on either sides of the deblocking boundary belong to a large block.

 Luma is deblocked on 8x8 luma sample grid.